 Anne, a graduate of Boston College and the University of Cincinnati College of Law, briefly practiced law in WV with a primary focus on commercial litigation.
 Over the years Anne has volunteered in many capacities and served on multiple community nonprofit boards.
-As a former director and founder of a community coalition, Anne has experience in communications, grant writing, organizing and facilitating community outreach and strategic planning.
+As a former director and founder of a community coalition, Anne has experience in communications, grant writing, organizing, facilitating community outreach, and strategic planning.

-Anthony has been a proud renter, landlord and owner in the village for over a decade.
+Anthony has been a proud renter, landlord, and owner in the village for over a decade.
 He seeks ways to foster friendship comradery and community with all neighbors.
-Mr. Meyer want to champion the rich history of our architecture and efforts of our preservationists.
+Mr. Meyer wants to champion the rich history of our architecture and the efforts of our preservationists.

 He is currently a member of the Civic Relations Committee.
-Anthony participated on team and led the '20 & '21 Holiday Lights Competition app.
-Anthony and his husband Tyler had their home at 626 S 5th on Haus und Garten Tour in '19.
-Anthony served as members of the '17 Monster Bash committee and the winning stop in '18.
+Anthony participated on the team and led the '20 & '21 Holiday Lights Competition app.
+Anthony and his husband Tyler had their home at 626 S 5th on the Haus und Garten Tour in '19.
+Anthony served as a member of the '17 Monster Bash committee and the winning stop in '18.

 As Director, Global Logistics Operations at Cardinal Health Anthony has honed leadership skills and program/project management tools and techniques necessary to execute on time and within budget.
 He completed 5 years as Chair of PROUD ERG where he developed teams and strategies.